Baha’i Faith and the Bible: Understanding the Differences and Similarities

 The Lord Jesus Christ taught His Church to be in the world but not of the world (John 17:16; 1 John 2:15-17).

-The establishment of a permanent and universal peace as the supreme goal of all mankind.
+The establishment of a permanent and universal peace is the supreme goal of all mankind.

 This can only occur when the Prince of Peace returns: